Family support

 Family support is the support of families with a member with a disability, which may include a child, an adult, or even the parent in the family.
-In the United States, family support includes "unpaid" or "informal" support by neighbors, families, and friends, "paid services" through specialist agencies providing an array of services termed "family support services", school or parent services for special needs such as respite care, specialized child care or peer companions, or cash subsidies, tax deductions or other financial subsidies.
+In the United States, family support neighbors, families, and friends, "paid services" through specialist agencies providing an array of services termed "family support services", school or parent services for special needs such as respite care, specialized child care or peer companions, or cash subsidies, tax deductions or other financial subsidies.
 Family support has been extended to different population groups in the US and worldwide.
 Family support services are currently a "community services and funding" stream in New York and the US which has had variable "application" based on disability groups, administrating agencies, and even, regulatory and legislative intent.

 History

 The late 1970s and early 1980s are considered pivotal times for the development of respite and family support services, particularly through the demands and initiatives of parents of children with disabilities.
-These initiatives occurred throughout the US concurrent with the formation of activist parent groups in the 1970s, for example, in the state of New Hampshire.
-Foster care, which involved "substitute care" from birth families, preceded this organization of parents nationally, and together with group homes was considered the primary form of community residential services in the US.
+These initiatives occurred throughout the US concurrent with the formation of activist parent groups in the 1970s, in the state of New Hampshire, for example.
+Foster care, which involved "substitute care" from birth families, preceded this organization of parents nationally, and together, with group homes, was considered the primary form of community residential services in the US.
 However, by the 1990s, family support had become an established service reported regularly in the field of intellectual and developmental disabilities, and part of the States' and local service systems in the US.
 Family support services were considered one of the better ways of supporting families and their children, including "building on natural supports" and encouraging the integration of children in the community.